khimo/khimo.github.io/bli-guides/_ideas/start-day-with-right-foot.md

 ---
-title: Start Your Day on the Right Foot with BLI and Siri
+title: Create a Perfect Morning Routine with BLI and Siri
-description: Configure a wakeup routine on your phone to start your day with a smile!
-(Pro BLI)
+description: Learn how to combine the power of BeoLiving Intelligence (Pro BLI or BLGW) with Siri Shortcuts to create a personalized morning routine.
+This guide provides a step-by-step explanation and video demonstration, enabling you to trigger your "Good Morning" scene by simply turning off your phone alarm, automating your curtains, music, and more for a seamless start to your day.
+keywords: BeoLiving Intelligence, Siri Shortcuts, morning routine, automation, alarm trigger, "Good Morning" scene, curtains, music, Pro BLI, BLGW, personalization
 layout: pagetoc
 ---